telerik/UI-For-UWP/README.md

 * All binaries are now located in Binaries folder
 * You can additionaly build a NuGet package by running BuildTools/BuildNuGet.bat.
 The generated package will be located in the NuGet subfolder.

+## Downloads

+If you want to skip building the project yourself, you can get [the prebuilt nuget package](https://www.nuget.org/packages/Telerik.UI.for.UniversalWindowsPlatform/).

 ## How to Contribute

 UI for UWP is free and open-source.
 We encourage and support an active, healthy community that accepts contributions from the public.
 We'd like you to be a part of that community.